Holland: Bike & Barge - Maastricht to Amsterdam

 Flat terrain on paved bike paths and separated bike lanes.
 Leisurely cycling level.

-7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, rental bicycle and bike insurance, Royal Leerdam Crystal factory tour, guided tour of Amsterdam, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, rental bicycle and bike insurance, Royal Leerdam Crystal factory tour, guided windmill tour, and trained bilingual guides.
 There are a limited number of triple rooms available that come with a 10% discount per person.

 Hybrid bicycle with 7 gears is included in the price of the tour.
 Electric-assist bikes are an additional $195.